cdf1982/cdf1982.github.io/glancecam/faqs.md

 #### How many cameras can I add?
 > There is **no limit to the number of cameras you can add**.<br>
 > The **standard version of GlanceCam displays one camera at a time**, in a single window.<br>
-> With GlanceCam Pro – available as a lifetime in-app purchase or yearly subscription – you'll be able to open **as many windows as you need**, resize and organise them around your Desktop and have their size and position remembered between sessions.
+> With GlanceCam Pro – available as a lifetime in-app purchase or yearly subscription – you'll be able to open **as many windows and GlanceGrids (flexible grids with presets) as you need** and, resize and organise them around your Desktop and have their size and position remembered between sessions.
 <a name="newwindow"></a>

 ---

 #### How do I open more than one camera at a time??
-> GlanceCam shows one camera at a time in a single window, and you can switch between cameras inside that window; **upgrading to [GlanceCam Pro](#glancecampro) will allow to open as many windows as you need**.<br>
+> GlanceCam shows one camera at a time in a single window, and you can switch between cameras inside that window; **upgrading to [GlanceCam Pro](#glancecampro) will allow to open as many windows and GlanceGrids (flexible grids with presets) as you need**.<br>
 > With GlanceCam Pro you have 3 alternative ways to open new windows and display multiple cameras at the same time:
 >
-> 1. From the **File menu, select Add Window**;
+> 1. From the **File menu, select Add Window** for a single-camera window or **Add GlanceGrid window** for a flexible grid;
 >
-> 2. With the **⌘ N (CMD + N) keyboard shortcut**;
+> 2. With the **⌘ N (CMD + N) keyboard shortcut** for a new single-camera window or **⌘ G (CMD + G)** for a new GlanceGrid;
 >
 > 3. Finally, in the dropdown button containing the camera list that appears when your mouse enters a GlanceCam window, you can click on a name while holding the ⌥ (Option, also known as Alt) key down on your keyboard, and instead of opening a different camera in the same window, a new window will be opened with the selection instead.
 >
 > New windows always open at the center of your screen with the default size; when you add windows with methods 1 and 2 above, GlanceCam automatically display the next camera in your list that is not currently already open.
+<a name="newwindow"></a>

+---

+#### What do I need to know about GlanceGrids in GlanceCam Pro?
+> **A GlanceGrid is a preset of multiple cameras displayed in a single window with a flexible layout that automatically adjusts from a grid (2x2, 3x3, etc.) to a single row (i.e. 8x1) or column (1x8) based on the window's resizing.**<br>
+>There is **no set limit to the number of concurrently playing cameras** (except for network bandwidth and CPU power, of course, but I'm proud to report that GlanceCam 4 is even more efficient, especially on Apple Silicon) and just like with multi-windows, you can open separate GlanceGrids, each with a different preset and layout; is also **possible to mix single-camera windows, GlanceGrids and USB-cameras**.<br>
+> Beloved features like Always on Top, keyboard shortcuts, action buttons, and Insta-zoom are still available with GlanceGrids; you can even customize Insta-zoom's behavior to temporarily maximize just one "tile" of your grid, or make the whole grid as big as possible while you hold down your mouse's right button.
+And what you can customize for GlanceGrids doesn't stop there: you can tweak the inter-camera black space, set a maximum number of columns, and have a GlanceGrid window "auto-snap" when resizing it to avoid black space below the last row of cameras.<br>
+> **When you're ready to try GlanceGrids, which are included in GlanceCam Pro, just click on File > Add GlanceGrid window (or use the CMD + G keyboard shortcut).** And don't forget that, just like with any other feature, each interface element has a _tooltip_ that appears when you leave your mouse pointer still on it for a moment, and that will explain everything you need to know to take maximum advantage of every powerful feature.
+> A couple of implementation notes about GlanceGrids: they do not currently support the Minimalistic interface; cameras included in grids default to 16:9 (custom aspect ratios forced in Settings remain applied when a camera is displayed in a single window); the keyboard shortcuts for quickly resizing a window have been tweaked just for GlanceGrids, so their behavior differs slightly from what you're used to with single-camera windows but is more appropriate for this use case; finally, you may notice some flickering occur occasionally while resizing a grid window, and then going away as soon as you're done resizing.
 <a name="remote"></a>

 ---